 Location: Shenzhen Convention & Exhibition Center, Shenzhen

-Just across the border of Hong Kong, Shenzhen also holds one of the electronics industry’s most significant fairs.
-The China Electronics Fair is now in its 91st edition and continues to go from strength to strength.
+Just across the border from Hong Kong, Shenzhen holds one of the electronics industry’s most significant fairs.
+The China Electronics Fair is now in its 91st edition.
 Visitors can expect to see the latest designs in the following fields.

 - Electronic Components, Testing and Measuring Instruments, Manufacturing Equipment, Tools, Photoelectric Products, Microelectronics, IT Products, Small Household Electronic Appliances, and many more.